ViniPotato/ViniPotato/README.md

-Hi im ViniPotato and im the creator of Potato Bot!
-I can post codes of phyton on my profile!

-📌 Languages ive already learned
+former random person in the world
-- Phyton
+- python
-- Lua
+- lua
-- (trying) Java
+- ahk 2.0/1.1

+speak allat such as
+freedom (english)
+portuguese
+spanish
+japanese